ogud/DS-Maintain/CDS-maintain.md

 ## Accept with challenge

-In this case the parent instructs the requestor to insert some record into the child domain to prove it has the ability to do so (i.e., it is the operator of the zone).
+In this case the parent instructs the requester to insert some record into the child domain to prove it has the ability to do so (i.e., it is the operator of the zone).